orsenthil/senthil.learntosolveit.com-deploy/posts/2007/12/31/books-i-could-read-this-year.md

     It is the story of the physicists who heralded the new era of physics.

 2. **Five Dollar Smile**
-    One of the early writings of Shashi Tharoor, perhaps when he was in college.
+    One of the early writings of {{% wikipedia article="Shashi Tharoor" %}}, perhaps when he was in college.
 Stories feature subjects that occupy adolescent minds.
 Subjects like friendship, love, sex, and politics are dealt with in a very comical way.

 3. **How I Taught My Grandma and Other Stories**

 4. **Old Man and His God**
-    Both books by Madam Sudha Murty.
+    Both books by Madam {{% wikipedia article="Sudha Murty" %}}.
 Most of the stories uphold values, virtuous nature in human beings, human dignity, and many ethical and philanthropic subjects.

 5. **It's Not About the Bike**
-    It is all about strength and courage by the cyclist and marathoner Lance Armstrong, who defeated cancer to get back to racing and win the Tour de France five times.
+    It is all about strength and courage by the cyclist and marathoner {{% wikipedia article="Lance Armstrong" %}}, who defeated cancer to get back to racing and win the Tour de France five times.

 6. **Just Do It**
-    Very practical advice from Sir Richard Branson.
+    Very practical advice from Sir {{% wikipedia article="Richard Branson" %}}.
 He just built the Virgin empire and encourages everyone to just do what one wants to do.

 7. **Bridges of Madison County**
     A very romantic book.
 In fact, the best romantic book I have read so far.
 The writing is very good, and it is a subject that lies on the borderline of love and infidelity, but the author has dealt with it in a wonderful way that the reader can understand and sometimes agree with the borderline it portrays.

 8. **Guide to Earth, Moon, and Space**
-    Asimov's non-fiction writing.
+    {{% wikipedia article="Isaac Asimov" %}}'s non-fiction writing.
 His writing is very lucid, and it tries to bring back the questions that a curious child wonders when standing outside and looking at the night sky.
 Questions like, *"What are those shiny things?
 Why are they there?
 Why are they not falling?
 Why are so many of them there?
 Why is it dark now?
 Is the sun asleep?
 When we travel on a scooter, how come the moon is also traveling along with us?
 Can we race ahead of it?"* Those are just fun and very valid questions.
 Asimov tries to answer them all in a way that can be understood by the child who asks those questions.
 The book is simply too good.
 I really loved it.

 9. **The Theory of Everything**
-    Stephen Hawking explains science as it evolved from the times of Galileo to string theory.
+    {{% wikipedia article="Stephen Hawking" %}} explains science as it evolved from the times of Galileo to string theory.
 It is easy to read and presented in a very concise manner.

 10. **Revenge of the Baby-Sat**

-11. **Calvin and Hobbes (1st Book)**
+11. **{{% wikipedia article="Calvin and Hobbes" %}} (1st Book)**
      Both of them feature lovable Calvin and Hobbes adventures.

-12. **Asterix Series**
+12. **{{% wikipedia article="Asterix" %}} Series**
      - *Asterix the Gaul*
      - *Asterix and the Golden Sickle*
      - *Asterix and the Goths*